מנהרת הטמפלרים

 Description

-The Templars Tunnel was built by crusaders, the Templars Knights, also known as the Poor Knights of Christ and of the Temple of Solomon.
-This order was established in Jerusalem during the Crusade era, specifically to ensure the pilgrims protection.
-During the second half of the 12th century they built their quarter in the southwestern part of Akko, protected by nearly 10 m thick walls and massive towers.
-A tunnel led eastward to the city port.
-The lower part of the tunnel was carved from natural stone and its upper part was built from hewn stones covered by a semi-barreled dome.
+The מנהרת הטמפלרים (Templar Tunnel) was built by crusaders, the Templar Knights, also known as the Poor Knights of Christ and of the Temple of Solomon.
+These Templars were a military-monastic order, which was established in Jerusalem during the Crusade era, specifically to ensure the pilgrims' protection.
+They first settled on the Temple Mount at Jerusalem, acted as guardians of the Temple, so they were named “the Templars”.
+But in 1187 Salah Al-Din conquered Jerusalem, and the Templars fled to Akko.
+Subsequently, they built their quarter in the southwestern part of Akko, protected by nearly 10 m thick walls and massive towers.
+The tunnel extends 150 m from the Templar’s fortress in the west to the city’s port in the east.
+It crosses the Pisan quarter underground, and served as a strategic underground passageway.
+The lower part of the tunnel was carved from natural stone, and its upper part was built from hewn stones and covered by a semi-barreled dome.